 Metabolic Raceway (2019)

-“What grows inside of a car"? is the guiding question behind Metabolic Raceway.
+In collaboration with Josh Archer “What grows inside of a car"? is the guiding question behind Metabolic Raceway.
 Asking this led us to discover a community of scientists studying organisms that can live on the subtance humans regard as most toxic.
 More specifically, we learned about the communities of bacteria that have evolved the ability to break down different substances like gasoline and even motor oil.

 These organisms have a primordial connection to hydrocarbons which allows to inhabit the most unlikely of spaces, from brownfields to oil spills.
 During this project, we went looking for them on the peripheries of human culture, and found them living near raceways, highways, and car dealerships.
 In Metabolic Raceway we emphasize the role that fossil fuel machines have in biological change within our environments.
 However, rather than being the cause for pollution, our machines are designed to foster the growth of microorganisms.